 This course consists of ten sessions designed to build upon each other.
 The first six lessons focus on the individual.
-They are steppingstones from humility (I don't know everything), to moral philosophy (how do I know what is right?), to self-awareness (how do others see me?), through decision science (heuristics & biases), Snowden's complexity, and lead to Kegan's vertical development.
-Students reflect and write about themselves as they connect theory to personal experience via the Kolb learning cycle.
+The first steppingstones take us from humility (I don't know everything), to moral philosophy (how do I know what is right?), to self-awareness (how do others see me?), and through decision science (heuristics & biases).
+Next, we examine Snowden's environmental complexity, and Kegan's mental complexity (vertical development).
+In these lessons, students reflect and write about themselves as they connect theory to personal experience via the Kolb learning cycle.

-As the course flows, students develop a deeper sense of their role in their profession, and how reflection, understanding, acceptance, and commitment have a significant impact on their development.
+As the course flows, students develop a deeper sense of their role in their profession.
+They also gain an appreciation for how reflection, understanding, acceptance, and commitment have a significant impact on their personal development.
 A key course objective is for students to value reflection.
 As one student put it, "Self-reflection is important.
 If this class made me realize anything, in addition to the lessons presented, it was that my growth went unchecked.
 I grew, but it was without reflection."

-The final session concludes with a capstone exercise that brings the previous nine sessions together.
-Students prepare a Personal Leader Development Plan (PLDP) on what to do with what they have learned in the course
+The course concludes with a capstone exercise that brings the previous nine sessions together.
+Students prepare a Personal Leader Development Plan (PLDP) on what to do with what they have learned in the course.